Noel Rosa: Career

-Personal life and death
+Personal life, death and legacy

 In 1934, Rosa married Lindaura Martins, a seventeen-year-old neighbour, but that didn't keep him from having affairs with other women.
 Rosa was a heavy smoker, and most of his photographs show him with a cigarette hanging from his lower lip.
 By the later 1930s his health had seriously deteriorated, and he died of tuberculosis in 1937 at the age of 26.